Parents struggle with the unfathomable -- burying their children

 The shooting is at least the fourth at US middle and high schools this year, and has reignited a debate over gun control.
 Some blame congressional inaction for the massacre while others say now is not the time for such political battles.

+Alhadeff is one of several parents and students who are calling for lawmakers, including President Donald Trump, to take action.

 "President Trump, you say what can you do?
-You can stop the guns from getting into these children's hands," Alhadeff said.
+You can stop the guns from getting into these children's hands," Alhadeff shouted in an appearance on CNN.
 "What can you do?
 You can do a lot!
 This is not fair to our families and our children [to] go to school and have to get killed!"

-US President Donald Trump said he is making plans to visit Parkland to meet with families and local officials.
-He pledged to meet "the nation's governors and attorney generals where making our schools and our children safer will be our top priority."
+Trump said he is making plans to visit Parkland to meet with families and local officials.
+He pledged to hold a meeting with "the nation's governors and attorney generals where making our schools and our children safer will be our top priority."

 What we know about the shooter

-The shooter, Cruz is being held without bond after a brief hearing Thursday in Broward County court.
+Cruz is being held without bond after he attended a brief hearing Thursday in Broward County court.
 He is charged with 17 counts of premeditated murder.

 "He's sad, he's mournful, he's remorseful," said public defender Melisa Mcneill, who is Cruz's lead defense counsel.
 "He is fully aware of what is going on.
 He's just a broken human being."

-On Wednesday, Cruz entered the high school which he had once attended, around 2:21 p.m., according to a law enforcement timeline.
+Cruz entered the high school he had once attended on Wednesday around 2:21 p.m., according to a law enforcement timeline.

-In minutes leading up to the shooting, Cruz had exchanged texts with the son of his host family, who had opened up their home to Cruz after his mother had died last year.
+In the minutes leading up to the shooting, he exchanged texts with the son of his host family, who had opened up their home to Cruz after his mother died last year.
 Their son is a current student at the high school, who was there during the shooting.

-They were messaging right up until 2:18 p.m., said Jim Lewis, attorney for the host family.
+They were messaging right up until 2:18 p.m., said Jim Lewis, the attorney for the host family.

 The texts were "very innocuous," Lewis said.
 "They were just conversations about 'Hey, what are you doing?
 What are you doing later?
 What's goin' on?'"

-"Nothing that would lead you to believe this young man, Nick was about to do such a horrible thing," the family attorney said.
+"Nothing that would lead you to believe this young man, Nick, was about to do such a horrible thing," the family attorney said.

-After the shooting, Cruz fled the building by blending in with evacuating crowds.
-He left and bought a drink at a Subway store, then sat at a McDonald's for a few minutes, the timeline states.
+After the shooting, Cruz fled the building by blending in with the students and staff evacuating the school.
+He bought a drink at a Subway store, then sat at a McDonald's for a few minutes, the timeline states.

-Investigators identified Cruz from school security videos and he was detained about 40 minutes later.
+Investigators identified Cruz from school security videos and he was detained about 40 minutes later in a neighboring community.

-Cruz had been expelled from Stoneman Douglas high school over disciplinary problems, according to Broward County Public Schools Superintendent Robert Runcie.
+Cruz was expelled last year from Stoneman Douglas high school over disciplinary problems, according to Broward County Public Schools Superintendent Robert Runcie.

-Cruz had posted a variety of gun and violence-related postings on social media sites.
+His online presence included a variety of gun and violence-related postings on social media sites.
 Posts under videos on YouTube and other sites by someone using the name Nikolas Cruz include threatening comments, such as "I whana shoot people with my AR-15" (sic) and "I wanna die Fighting killing sh** ton of people."